cblp/cardano-node/doc/reference/multi-assets.md

-# Multi-assets
+# Multi-asset support

-From the Mary era onwards, Cardano supports [multi-assets](https://hydra.iohk.io/job/Cardano/cardano-ledger-specs/specs.shelley-ma/latest/download-by-type/doc-pdf/shelley-ma).
+Starting from Mary (the ledger development upgrade) and onwards, Cardano supports the [multi-asset](https://hydra.iohk.io/job/Cardano/cardano-ledger-specs/specs.shelley-ma/latest/download-by-type/doc-pdf/shelley-ma) feature, which is also referred to as *native tokens*.
+Multi-asset support extends the existing accounting infrastructure defined in the ledger model (originally designed for processing ada-only transactions) to accommodate transactions using various assets.

-### What is a multi-asset?
+## What is a multi-asset?

+Multi-assets include ada and a variety of user-defined (custom) token types that can be created and transacted natively.
+A single tx output, for example, can have a mixture of ada and native tokens.

+Native support offers distinct advantages for developers as there is no need to create smart contracts to mint or burn custom tokens.
+This removes a layer of added complexity and potential for manual errors since the ledger handles all token-related functionality.

-Multi-assets are user defined tokens.
-They are native i.e you don't have to use smart contracts to mint/burn them and a single tx output can have a mixture of ADA and multi-assets.
-Each token is identified by its asset ID which consists of a policy ID (hash of the minting policy) and an asset name.
-Tokens with the same asset ID are fungible.
+Each token is identified by its asset ID (a unique identifier for a collection of tokens), which consists of a policy ID (hash of the minting policy) and an asset name.
+Tokens that have the same asset ID are fungible with each other and are not fungible with tokens that have a different asset ID.

-### How to mint a multi-asset token
+## Minting a multi-asset token

-#### Step 1 - create a script
+### Step 1 - create a script

 First, generate the keys that you require witnesses from using the `cardano-cli address key-gen` command.
-Until we hard fork to the Mary era, we will use a simple script to generate our policy ID.
-Note that you can use a Plutus script when they are available.
+Until we hard fork to the Mary era, we will use a simple script to generate the policy ID.

+*Note that you can use a Plutus script when it is available.*

 Construct a simple script in JSON syntax as described [here](./simple-scripts.md).
 For this example, we will describe the process using the following script: